Safe Drinking Water Act: "Lead Free" plumbing requirements

 EPA issued an initial lead and copper regulation in 1991.
 The regulation specifies a Treatment Technique rather than an MCL.

 Congress tightened the definition of "lead free" plumbing in a 2011 amendment to the Act.
 EPA published a final rule implementing the amendment on September 1, 2020.

 In response to the Flint, Michigan water crisis, EPA published revisions to the Lead and Copper Rule on January 15, 2021 addressing testing, pipe replacement and related issues.
 The rule mandates additional requirements for sampling tap water, corrosion control, public outreach and testing water in schools.
-The rule continues the requirement for replacement of lead service lines when the "action level" for lead is exceeded, but requires that a utility replace at least 3 percent of its lines annually, compared to 7 percent under the prior regulation.
 Several citizen and environmental groups immediately filed lawsuits challenging the rule.
-On March 12, 2021 EPA delayed the effective date of the rule to June 17, 2021.
+Following the lawsuit, EPA issued its final "Lead and Copper Rule Improvements" regulation on October 8, 2024, which requires the removal of all lead pipes within ten years.
+Additionally, the regulation lowers the action level of lead contamination to 10ppb from the current limit of 15ppb.

-Organic Chemicals
+Organic chemicals

-EPA has issued standards for 53 organic compounds, including benzene, dioxin (2,3,7,8-TCDD), PCBs, styrene, toluene, vinyl chloride and several pesticides.
+EPA has issued standards for over 53 organic compounds, including benzene, dioxin (2,3,7,8-TCDD), PCBs, styrene, toluene, vinyl chloride and several pesticides.